goodekat/LIME-research-journals/README.md

       - Do we want to think of a metric that is stand alone? - not just for comparisons

+**Sandia**

+  - I had a phone interview with them
+  - Did you get an email from them for a reference?

+**Graphics Group**

+  - Adam’s visit: parking, coffee/lunch, dinner, etc.
+  - Di’s email

 ## To Do List

   - draft methods section of the paper